-4. Upon notification by the Secretary-General that the amount of the fee is insufficient to cover the administrative costs incurred by the Authority in processing an application, the fee set out in paragraph 1 (a) of this regulation shall be reviewed by the Council.
+2. Upon notification by the Secretary-General that the amount of the fee has been insufficient to cover the administrative costs incurred by the Authority in processing an application, the fee set out in paragraph 1 of this regulation shall be reviewed by the Council.